Harley-Davidson Museum: Custom Culture

 The Custom Culture gallery covers Harley-Davidson's impact on American and global culture.
-The centerpiece of the Custom Culture Gallery is "King Kong", a 13-foot (3.9624 m) long, two-engine Harley-Davidson motorcycle customized by Felix Predko.
-The exhibit also features exact replicas of the customized Harley-Davidson bikes ridden by Peter Fonda and Dennis Hopper in the 1969 American movie, "Easy Rider", including Fonda's "Captain America" chopper and Hopper's "Billy Bike".
+The centerpiece of the Custom Culture Gallery is "King Kong", a 13 foot long, two-engine Harley-Davidson motorcycle customized by Felix Predko.
+The exhibit also features exact replicas of the customized Harley-Davidson bikes ridden by Peter Fonda and Dennis Hopper in the 1969 film Easy Rider, including Fonda's "Captain America" chopper and Hopper's "Billy Bike".
 Two of each of the two choppers were created, and one "Captain America" was destroyed in the film's production.